Finland’s Recovery and Resilience Plan

 The preparatory work has focused on major packages with a significant impact rather than distributing resources among projects that are too small and have too little impact.
 The reforms are aimed at encouraging private investment and supporting systemic solutions.

-Finland’s Recovery and Resilience Plan is centred on four priorities:
+Finland’s Recovery and Resilience Plan is centred on five priorities:

 Finland's Recovery and Resilience Plan (Institutional Repository for the Government)